Episcopal Diocese of the Rio Grande: History

 Following Steenson's resignation, ecclesiastical authority in the diocese passed to the Standing Committee, which since March 2008 has been assisted by William C. Frey, retired Bishop of Guatemala and Colorado, who was appointed assisting bishop pending the election of a new diocesan.
-Concurrently with Frey's appointment, the Standing Committee also announced that the 7th Bishop, Terence Kelshaw, had joined the Anglican Church of Uganda.
+Concurrently with Frey's appointment, the Standing Committee also announced that the 8th Bishop, Terence Kelshaw, had joined the Anglican Church of Uganda.

 The departure from the Episcopal Church of the two previous bishops was a blow from which recovery seems certain to be slow.
-Following a lengthy period of consultation, an election convention was held on April 24, 2010, and elected Michael Louis Vono, then rector of St. Paul's Within the Walls, Rome, Italy, as ninth bishop of the Episcopal Diocese of the Rio Grande.
+Following a lengthy period of consultation, an election convention was held on April 24, 2010, and elected Michael Louis Vono, then rector of St. Paul's Within the Walls, Rome, Italy, as tenth bishop of the Episcopal Diocese of the Rio Grande.
 After receiving the required consents, he received his episcopal ordination on October 22, 2010.

-On May 2, 2018 the Rev. Canon Michael Buerkel-Hunn was elected to be the 10th bishop of the Episcopal Diocese of the Rio Grande.
+On May 2, 2018 the Rev. Canon Michael Buerkel-Hunn was elected to be the 11th bishop of the Episcopal Diocese of the Rio Grande.
 Buerkel-Hunn had previously been serving as Canon to the Presiding Bishop for Ministry Within The Episcopal Church.